 We stopped often, and there were absolutely stunning views of the countryside.
 Along the road we saw numerous small waterfalls rain down from the cliff sides, tumbling stones on the road, and unpaved roads mostly without guard rails.

 It took us six hours to cycle the entire route during which I endured low temperatures at the start, followed by rain, and finally blinding sunshine and tropical humidity.
-Biking down Death Road in La Paz was without doubt the most fun, thrill-giving adventure I’ve been on for long.
+Biking down Bolivia’s Death Road was without doubt the most fun, thrill-giving adventure I’ve been on for long.
 It earns a place right next to swimming with whale sharks and volcano boarding!

 Having just returned from the Inca Trail, and whole body still in aching pain, I also got confirmed that adrenaline-instant-rush-fun is much more my kind of adventure – plus, I now have a T-shirt to prove that I survived the world’s most dangerous road.